Heartfelt Industries - FAQ Page

 “If my beads are going white, should I add distilled water until they are all clear?”

 The optimal is to have about 80% to 90% of the beads clear.
-Don't try to get them all clear because if you do they cannot absorb any sudden rise in humidity in your humi.
+Don't try to get them all clear because if you do they cannot absorb any sudden rise in humidity in your humidor.

 “What do I put the beads in?”

 A great variety of containers are possible.
-You can use a Heartfelt drawstring mesh bag, Heartfelt Humi Tubes, place the beads in a shot glass or small dish, put them is a leftover container with holes drilled in the lid, nylon stockings (be careful stealing them from your wife or significant other) or any other container.
-The main point of whatever container you choose is to have the greatest amount of surface area as possible.
+You can use a Heartfelt drawstring mesh bag, Heartfelt Humidification Tubes, place the beads in a shot glass or small dish, put them is a leftover container with holes drilled in the lid, nylon stockings (be careful stealing them from your significant other) or any other container.
+The main point of whatever container you choose is to have the greatest amount of surface area possible.
 If possible the beads should be no more than 1 to 1 ½ inches deep, this way they will work the best.

 “How can I tell when the beads need water?”

 This is very easy.
-The color of the beads is the dead giveaway.
+The color of the beads is a dead giveaway.
 When they are full of distilled water they are pretty much clear and when they are completely dried out they are a bright white.
 Believe me you will be able to tell the difference.

 VERY IMPORTANT!!!!!!!!!